 Export a Project

 You can export a project for import into another instance.
 This action exports any integration, robot, B2B, process, and healthcare resources.
 You can export a project to your local host or to a GitHub repository.
+You can export accelerator projects in simplified mode or non-simplified mode.

 • A project export artifact (.CAR file) does not include any remote shared connections.